unoplatform/uno/doc/articles/getting-started-tutorial-2.md

 ## Setting up our Page

-1. To start let's create a simple converter that will format a value to a string.
-Create a Converters folder, then create a new class `StringFormatConverter`

-    ```cs
-    namespace BugTracker.Converters
-    {
-        public class StringFormatConverter : IValueConverter
-        {
-            public object Convert(object value, Type targetType, object parameter, string language)
-            {
-                return string.Format(parameter.ToString(), value);
-            }

-            public object ConvertBack(object value, Type targetType, object parameter, string language)
-            {
-                throw new NotImplementedException();
-            }
-        }
-    }
-    ```

-1. Next, we will add some base properties to bind to in our XAML.
+1. First, we will add some base properties to bind to in our XAML.
 In the **Solution Explorer**, double-click **MainPage.xaml.cs** to open, then add the following code.

     ```cs
     public sealed partial class MainPage : Page
     {
-        public static readonly DependencyProperty IssueItemProperty =
-            DependencyProperty.Register(nameof(Item), typeof(IssueItem), typeof(MainPage), new PropertyMetadata(default(IssueItem)));
+        private IssueItem _item;

         public MainPage()
         {